tlklein/tlklein/README.md

-# Howdy, I’m Trinity Klein!
+# Howdy, I’m Trinity Klein

 I am recent graduate from the Cullen College of Engineering, with Bachelors in Computer Information Systems (CIS).
 I graduated cum luade in May 2025.
 My experience surrounds cloud infrastructure, full-stack development, cybersecurity, and database management.
 Currently, I am in the process of coding my portfolio, and automating deployment using Terraform/GitHub Actions.

-Also, I am seeking new opportunities, so please do not hesitate to connect with me via my socials or send an email to tlklein05@gmail.com.
+Also, I am seeking new opportunities, so please do not hesitate to connect with me via my socials or send an email to <tlklein05@gmail.com>.

 ## Projects

 - **The Cloud Resume Challenge** - Built a full-stack serverless resume website using AWS infrastructure, while automating deployment with CI/CD pipelines via GitHub Actions, and Terraform.
 - **[Innov8 Barber Shop Management System](https://github.com/tlklein/CIS-4375-Team3-CapstoneProject)** - Served as APM to deliver a full-stack management  platform for a local barbershop.
 - **[Multi-Step Cyber Attack Simulation](https://github.com/tlklein/multi-step-cyber-attack)** - Simulated real-world cyber-attack in a TryHackMe lab.
 - **[Enterprise Data Platform](https://github.com/tlklein/mongodb-data-platform-project)** – Full-stack application using Vue Composition API and featuring interactive data visualizations.